hello-openshift-vault/external-secrets-operator-example/README.md

 ## Step 1: Install Vault

-Use [vault-init] to install a pre-configured Vault server. **If you install Vault through different process you will probably need to make modifications to the deploy script.**
+Use [vault-init] to install a pre-configured Vault server.

+**NOTE:** If you install Vault through different process you will probably need to make modifications to the deploy script.

 ## Step 2: Install External Secrets Operator